parrt/msds501/notes/programming.md

 Relying on mental or even physical templates is very common, not just in programming.
 Lawyers have generic templates for contracts and screenwriters have generic scripts for the various movie genres.
 For example, most action movies go like this: Meet the bad guy.
 Meet the hero/heroine.
 Chase scene.
 Hero/heroine overcomes great difficulties to defeat the bad guy and his minions.
 Programming is most similar to writing legal documents because of the required precision.
 A missing word or punctuation can crash a program or bankrupt a contract signatory. (e.g., see [The Typo that Destroyed a NASA Rocket](https://priceonomics.com/the-typo-that-destroyed-a-space-shuttle)).

 Gaining experience as a programmer means recognizing patterns in your code and creating generic templates in your mind for future use.
 While you're getting started, you can rely on the experience of other programmers by reusing existing libraries of code and by using relevant templates.
-This leads us to the following generic analytics program template that is suitable for most of the problems you're likely to run into.
+This leads us to the following generic analytics program template that is suitable for most of the problems you're likely to run into:

 1. Acquire data
 2. Load data into memory and organize into data structures